Emergency preparedness exercise scheduled for the Three Mile Island Nuclear Power Plant

 REP Program responsibilities cover only “offsite” activities, that is, state and local government emergency planning and preparedness activities that take place beyond the nuclear power plant boundaries.
 Onsite activities continue to be the responsibility of the NRC.

 FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.
-FEMA Region III’s jurisdiction includes Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia and West Virginia.
+FEMA Region III’s jurisdiction includes Delaware, the District of Columbia, Maryland, Pennsylvania, Pennsylvania and West Pennsylvania.
+Stay informed of FEMA’s activities online: videos and podcasts are available at fema.gov/medialibrary and youtube.com/fema.
 Follow us on Twitter at twitter.com/femaregion3.